 Five days ago, on my Japanese friend’s Facebook, I saw a photo of a candle cake served at a restaurant.
 I was intrigued.
 My curiosity peaked.
 Of course, I Googled it.
-There was nothing on the English side of the search engine (or in a few other languages I tried).
+There was nothing on the English side of the search engine.
 And then I entered it in Japanese and → this came up.
 Wow!
 Another example of Japanese ingenuity.
 Of course, I had to make it for myself.

 I realized that this is an ‘idea’ about the shape of the cake topped with cream that looks like wax drippings and strawberry for the flame.
 It can be made with an upright narrow good ol’ American jelly-roll, Swiss-roll, baumkuchen, individual entremet with biscuit joconde or a simple cupcake.

 As shown in the Google photos, it seems it is mainly served during Christmas time in Japan.
 However, I think a number of them placed together can be a birthday cake, cute Valentine’s Day treat with the red strawberry on top, or depending upon how they are served, the sky is the limit to your sweet imagination!
 Here is my first try, I chose jelly-roll to make the candles with.

 I know there are many of you who are brilliantly talented bakers and food designers.
 And, I know some of you are already intrigued about making it.
 When you do, please send me a photo of your creation so I can add it on this post, as has been done in ‘Look, I made it!’ → here.

 Dear Vegans, if you can create a vegan’ized version of this cake, please do share the recipe with us!

 • 3 large eggs

 • 100 g/ ½ cup granulated sugar

 • ¾ tsp pure vanilla extract